longwhitekid

 In Brian Simon, Cadbury Fry Hudson, Cadbury Schweppes Hudson Ltd, Cadbury's, Cadbury's Crunchie, confectionery, Crystal Ice Cream, Deep South Ice Cream Ltd, Desserts, food historian, Frozen Foods, Hokey Pokey, Hokey Pokey ice cream, Hudsons, Ice Cream, Kraft Foods, Kraft Foods Ltd, MacDuffs stores, Manda Ice Cream Ltd, Meadow Gold Ice Cream Ltd, Newjoy Ice Cream Co, Peter Pan Frozen Foods Ltd, Peter Pan ice cream, Professor Helen Leach, Snowflake Ice Cream Ltd, Tip-Top, William Hatton on October 17, 2012 at 10.46

 Newjoy Ice Cream sandwich board from a dairy showing products of the time.
-Painted by Tyrell & Jones, 1958, courtesy of and © D. R. Murray of Built In Dunedin blog at http://builtindunedin.com/
+Painted by Tyrell & Holmes, 1958, courtesy of and © D. R. Murray of Built In Dunedin blog at http://builtindunedin.com/

 a